 The graph below shows the balance of fixed and performance-based target compensation determined by the committee and actual compensation received for 2011.
 The target compensation reflects decisions made by the compensation committee for 2011.
 This includes the 2011-2012 PA and the 2011-2013 SVA.
-For comparison purposes, actual compensation includes cash compensation earned in 2011 and equity compensation paid out in 2011 for equity grants made in 2009 (SVA) and 2010 (PA).
-This includes base salary and cash incentive bonus earned in 2011 and the equity awards that completed their performance periods in 2011: the 2010-2011 PA and the 2009-2011 SVA.
+For comparison purposes, actual compensation includes base salary and cash incentive bonus earned in 2011 and the equity awards that completed their performance periods in 2011: the 2010-2011 PA and the 2009-2011 SVA.

 Actual base salary and bonus amounts are shown in the "Summary Compensation Table."
 The PA payout for 2010-2011 performance period paid out at 109 percent of target, as shown in the "Outstanding Equity Awards at December 31, 2011" table.
 The SVA payout for 2009-2011 performance was 80 percent of target for all participants as shown in the "Options Exercised and Stock Vested in 2011" table.
-Since Dr. Lundberg joined the company after these awards were granted, he was not eligible for either payout.
+Since Dr. Lundberg joined the company after the SVA award was granted, he was not eligible for the payout.
 The graph above includes the vesting of one-third of the award of restricted stock units that Dr. Lundberg received upon joining the company.